swetha-kk/startupforge/README.md

 Expert Marketplace – Access mentors and tools to accelerate growth

 Built with a clean UI and intuitive navigation, StartupForge focuses on reducing complexity and enabling founders to focus on what truly matters, building and scaling their vision.

+## ⚠️ Note on Functionality
+Some features in this project were originally designed to work with a local backend (API).
+Since this version is deployed using GitHub Pages (static hosting), certain functionalities may not work as expected online, including:

+- Idea validation (API-based)